micropython/micropython/docs/design_guide.md

 object with methods that read or write into the buffer instead of creating new objects. `nativeio` classes are design to read and write to subsections of buffers.

+Its ok to allocate an object to return to the user.
+Just beware of causing more than one allocation per call due to internal logic.

 **However**, this is a memory tradeoff so do not do it for large or rarely used buffers.